Level114/level114-subnet/scripts/example_usage.md

 - Ensure your Bittensor wallet is properly configured

 **"Missing required plugins"**
-- Your Minecraft server must have Level114 and SpecsPlugin installed
+- Your Minecraft server must have Level114
 - Download plugins from the Level114 repository
 - Restart your Minecraft server after installing plugins
 - Check plugin compatibility with your Minecraft version